SamDamDing/Tarnisheds-Wizened-Finger/README.md

+# Try Fingers,
-# Try Fingers But Hole
+# But Hole
-Create Finger Messages like the ones in Elden Ring with Python
+### Create Finger Messages like the ones in Elden Ring with Python

 Using `genPhrase1("r","r","r",",","r","r","r")` will generate a random phrase.
 ```py